defano/jmonet/README.md

 Magnifier       | Zoom in (scale the canvas) at the location clicked; hold `shift` to zoom out or `ctrl` to restore normal zoom.
 Rotate          | Define a selection outline, then use the drag handle to free-rotate the selected graphic around its center.
 Slant           | Define a selection rectangle, then use the drag handles to apply an affine shear transform to the selected graphic.
+Scale           | Define a selection rectangle, then stretch or shrink the selected image by dragging a handle.

 #### Static transforms